williampeer/kafka-workshop/README.md

 If you wish to display events about groups' progress throughout the workshop, such as consumed and produced messages, you may run the frontend implemented under bekkbook/.
-This is essentially a simple React-webapp that fetches messages from a lightweight spring-boot backend, which in turn listens to messages from the workshop kafka-cluster.
+This is essentially a simple React-webapp that fetches messages from a lightweight spring-boot backend, which in turn listens to messages from the kafka-cluster.

 ### Backend